EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 - **Characters can have multiple desires that may conflict with each other.** Maybe your character wants to go out and explore the world but they would have to leave the family they love behind.
 Internal conflicts are just as important as external ones.

 - Similarly, **creating situations that question the beliefs or mindsets of a character can consequently make them interesting to engage with.** This is the basis of the character of Rorschach.
 Over the course of the story, his beliefs are put to the test, constantly being questioned by those around him and ultimately resulting in a final confrontation.
-By examining the complex rational and eventual consequences of his beliefs through use of other characters and situations, Rorchach himself becomes an interesting character to follow.
+By examining the consequences of his beliefs through use of other characters and situations, Rorchach himself becomes an interesting character to follow.

 <br>

 So I’ve given you a bunch of tips but how do you make sure you’re following them?

-**Write a character bio.** This is just a place where you’ll write down the key information of your characters.
+**Write a character bio.** I mentioned this briefly already, but I find it useful to write down the key information of your characters.
 It’s something you can refer back to when your character comes up in a scene and it’s a nice way to keep them consistent throughout your story.

 In my character bios, I include things like appearance, personal history, personality quirks, flaws and main motivations.
 I like to keep things simple but your bio can contain absolutely anything you feel is relevant to the story.
 If you want to flesh your characters out even more, here are a few things you can do:

 - **Interview your characters.** What are their desires?
 What are their fears?
 What's their motivation for doing what they're doing?
 By asking yourself questions about your character you can learn a lot about them.
 Check out this [list of 100 questions](http://www.miniworld.com/adnd/100ThingsAboutUrPCBackGround.html) (Beth Kinderman and Nikki Walker) to ask your characters.

 - **Take a personality test for your characters.** Answer as if your character was being asked the questions and see if they fall into a specific category.
 [This one](https://www.16personalities.com/free-personality-test) is my favourite and it takes less than ten minutes.
+More than anything, it’s a fun way to help you realize how your characters think.

 <br>